decadenza/OldStyleDigitalClock/README.md

 <img src="img/LedDisplayOnSignal.jpg" alt="LED signal" width="400">

 ## PCB printing
 A standard 2-layer PCB is used.
-You may use the [FabricationOutput.zip](FabricationOutput.zip) file directly to order the PCM from your supplier.
+You may zip and use the [FabricationOutput](FabricationOutput) directly to order the PCM from your supplier.
 It contains the necessary Gerbers and drill files.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).